qdrant/landing_page/qdrant-landing/content/documentation/cloud/pricing-payments.md

 If you choose to pay through a marketplace, the Qdrant Cloud usage costs are added as usage units to your existing billing for your cloud provider services.
 A detailed breakdown of your usage is available in the Qdrant Cloud Console.

-Note that even though you pay through a marketplace, you still use the Qdrant owned infrastructure for the database clusters and the setup and management of databases is performed through the Qdrant Cloud Console.
-If you want to deploy Qdrant on your own infrastructure, you can use our [Hybrid Cloud](/documentation/hybrid-cloud/) solution.
+Note: Even if you pay using a marketplace subscription, your database clusters will still be deployed into Qdrant-owned infrastructure.
+The setup and management of Qdrant database clusters will also still be done via the Qdrant Cloud Console UI.

+If you wish to deploy Qdrant database clusters into your own environment from Qdrant Cloud then we recommend our [Hybrid Cloud](/documentation/hybrid-cloud/) solution.

 ![Payment Options](/documentation/cloud/payment-options.png)